johann-solo/oliveandmango.github.io/_posts/blog/2017-06-22-walnut-roll-cake-gluten-free.md

 caption="" %}
 <br>

 Why is this cake so darn good?
 Well it's very light and creamy and because it's chilled I think it tastes like an ice cream cake.
 It was fabulous and my husband who is not a fan of walnuts, couldn't get enough of it.
 It's also gluten free.
 This is the kind of gluten free cake I like and am willing to make because I don't have to go out and find tapioca flour or chickpea flour or whatever alternative interesting (and expensive) flours there are out there.
 I have several friends and family who are gluten intolerant and one of them in particular isn't a fan of chocolate either, so I'm always trying to figure out what to make for dessert for her other then ice cream and fruit.
+So this is definitely a great recipe and a keeper for me and I'm sure you will love it too!
 <br>
 <br>
 {% include image.html